icas711/simple_multiselect/README.md

 }
 ```
 Decorate the widget as needed.
-Add the DropDownMultiSelect widget to your build method:
+Add the SimpleMultiselect widget to your build method:

 ```dart
 Container(